jasonpatrickellykrause/istio-training/labs/x-istioctl.md

 ### add-to-mesh/remove-from-mesh

-The add to mesh command can be used to inject sidecar containers to already running deployments/pods.
+You can use the add-to-mesh command to inject sidecar containers to already running deployments/pods.

 Let's start by creating a new namespace without Istio injection enabled: